 A Randox kit (Randox Laboratories Ltd, Crumlin, United Kingdom) was utilized to assess brain TAC levels.
-This evaluation used the 2'-azino-bis (3-ethylbenzothiazoline-6-sulfonic acid) methodology.
-Absorbance measurements were conducted at a wavelength of 600 nm using a spectrophotometer, with the findings expressed in μmol/mg protein.
+This evaluation was conducted utilizing the 2'-azino-bis (3ethylbenzothiazoline-6-sulfonic acid) (ABTS) methodology.
+Absorbance measurements were conducted at a wavelength of 600 nm utilizing a spectrophotometer, with the findings expressed in μ mol/mg protein.